msi-ris/Tutorials/rnaseq_lec.md

 [Return to top](#top)
 ### <a name="2.1"></a> 2.1: Experimental Design
-The exact design of an RNAseq experiment will depend on the researcher's goals.
+The exact design of an RNASeq experiment will depend on the researcher's goals.
 For example, for transcriptome assembly, a researcher may want to sample several replicates each from multiple tissues of an organism and sequence them to high depth.
 For differential gene expression analysis, a design that samples